vfarcic/devops24/manuscript/06-jenkins-setup.md

 Even if you chose to build your container images differently, it is still a good idea to know how to connect external VMs to Jenkins.
 There's often a use-case that cannot (or shouldn't) be accomplished inside a Kubernetes cluster.
 You might need to execute some of the steps in Windows nodes.
 There might be processes that shouldn't run inside containers.
 Or, maybe you need to connect Android devices to your Pipelines.
 No matter the use-case, knowing how to connect external agents to Jenkins is essential.
 So, building container images is not necessarily the only reason for having external agents (nodes), and I strongly suggest exploring the sections that follow, even if you don't think it's useful at this moment.

-TODO: Start review

 Before we jump into different ways to create VMs for building and pushing container images, we need to create one thing common to all.
 We'll need to create a set of credentials that will allow us to login to Docker Hub.

 ```bash
 open "http://$JENKINS_ADDR/credentials/store/system/domain/_/newCredentials"
 ```

 Please type your Docker Hub *Username* and *Password*.
-Both the *ID* and the *Description* should be set to *docker*, since that is the reference we'll use later.
+Both the *ID* and the *Description* should be set to *docker* since that is the reference we'll use later.
 Don't forget to click the *OK* button.

-TODO: End review

 Now we are ready to create some VMs.
 Please choose the section that best fits your use case.
 Or, even better, try all three of them.